MaciejOstrowskiIT/React_banking_app/README.md

 free and non-relative MongoDB with an external cloud cluster.

-Features:
+## Features

 - REST Api
 - React router
 - React Hooks
   - State
   - Context
   - Effect
   - Cusotm
 - Cloud and non-relative Database (Mongo)
 - Responsive Web Design

 The user can create his own account which is stored in the database.
 After logging in, it is possible to check the